Dowell-Lab/srworkshop/day10/worksheets/Day10_genelist_to_publication.md

 <img width="408" height="230" alt="image" src="https://github.com/user-attachments/assets/0c5c2b7f-b0a1-499b-830c-d53126ddd867" />

 #### Working with published data:
 When working with previously published data, you'll first need to process the data as appropriate.
-Then, you'll be able to bring the processed data into R or Python and work with it similar to how we did on Day 9 in the
+Then, you'll be able to bring the processed data into R or Python and work with it similar to how we did on Day 9 in the [R graphing worksheet](https://github.com/Dowell-Lab/srworkshop/blob/main/projectB/day09/worksheets/01_r_graphing_worksheet.md).

+#### Performing your own multiomics experiment
+If you're performing your own multiomics experiments, there are most advanced tools you can use to integrate data.
+However, usually these tools come with the caveat that all the omics where collected from the same population of cells at the same time!
+So be careful wtih your experimental design.
+A package I've liked using in the past is [mixOmics](https://mixomics.org/).